dabaspark/agentic_rag/README.md

     # ...other settings if you want to tweak things see `config.py`
 ```

+## Working with Sitemaps

+You have several options to get a sitemap:

+1. Direct URL: Most sites have a sitemap at `https://example.com/sitemap.xml`

+2. Generate locally using Python script or use https://www.xml-sitemaps.com/ to generate it for you.

 ## Quick Start

 1. Set up the database (just copy-paste the SQL from `site_pages.sql` into Supabase)